 Stand Up Paddle boarding (SUP)

 Stand up paddle surfing (SUP) or, in the Hawaiian language, Hoe he’e nalu, is an emerging global sport with a Hawaiian heritage.
 Kona and Hilo both offer SUP board rentals and lessons and are great places to try out SUPping.

 Swimming with the dolphins on the Big Island can be done by people of all ages and swimming skills.
 Those that have done it describe it as an unforgettable experience that will leave you with memories for a lifetime.
 Do not forget to take your (waterproof) camera.
 Read more about swimming with dolphins on the Big Island.

 Hawaii is the birthplace of surfing and the Big Island offers surfing for all levels.
-If you have never experienced the thrill of riding a wave, why not sign up for a surfing class at a local surf school?
-Read more about surfing on the Big Island.
+If you have never experienced the thrill of riding a wave but want to you should try signing up for a surfing class at a local surf school.

 One way to have fun AND do good at the same time is to become a volunteer on Hawaii.
 Giving something back to mother nature is guaranteed to be a memorable experience and, besides, it will take you into the wilderness that few other visitors (and locals for that matter) will ever experience!

-The lush and tropical north and east coast of the Big Island are filled with waterfalls.
+The lush and tropical north and east coast (Hilo, Hamakua coast, Waipiʻo Valley) of the Big Island are filled with waterfalls.
 We list the 5 most easily accessible, biggest and most popular waterfalls.
-Read more about waterfalls on the Big Island.

 Hawaii is a great place to go whale watching during in the period between December and May, and the Big Island is one of the most popular Hawaiian Islands for Whale watching.

 Ziplining is an activity where you are attached with a harness to a rope that is strung between a high and a low point.
 The zip lines are built high above scenic areas and features such as ravines, jungles, meadows, and forests, and there are plenty of those on the Big Island.